top of page

 Many children have an innate love for horses

 For many young students, horseback riding becomes a lifelong passion and obsession for years to come.
-Horse-crazy children often grow into horse-crazy teenagers that spend more time at the barn than they do at home.
+Horse-crazy children often grow into horse-crazy teenagers who spend more time at the barn than they do at home.
 Luckily for parents, horseback riding is a great way to keep teenagers' active minds out of trouble.
-Horseback riding teaches responsibility and respect, important traits that will be carried with them throughout high school and college.
-After all, who has time to party all night when they have a horse show to get to in the morning?

 For Older Riders